Xeus-Territory/obsidian_world/content/Tech Second Brain/API Gateway & WebServer/Awesome API Gateway and Web Server.md

 # Documentations and Articles

 ![[meme-documentation.png]]
+## Cheatsheets

+- [web-servers.md](https://gist.github.com/willurd/5720255) : Each of these commands will run an ad hoc http static server in your current (or specified) directory
 ## Documentations

 - [ASGI](https://asgi.readthedocs.io/en/latest/): _Asynchronous Server Gateway Interface_ is a spiritual successor to WSGI, intended to provide a standard interface between async-capable Python web servers, frameworks, and applications.